5.0 out of 5 starsHigh-Quality Analysis of Seminal Novel

 4. Anthem;

-Accordingly, this site has a blog, with videos of Ayn Rand’s speeches – like her Mike Wallace interview – a raw data section, which organizes almost all facts from AR’s fiction; a sample essays and reference guides section, where you can read excerpts of what Emre has written so far; a select bibliography page that directs people to secondary resources on AR’s fiction-and-nonfiction; a book proposals section, which synopsizes Emre’s books, outlines his marketing plan, contrasts his works with the competition, and, ultimately shows reader’s why Emre’s books should be traditionally published; a CV page that suggests Emre’s future books, his research interests, his teaching interests, his professional memberships, his secondary languages, and more; an AR scholars worksheet that not only lists the name, affiliation, biography, & contact, of 229 AR scholars, but also catalogues their books, articles, speeches, dissertations, abstracts, and subject-areas, as well; links to Emre’s Academia.edu website, were you can read, and download some of what Emre has written; links to Amazon Reviews and Good Reads Reviews for Emre’s AR books, and, finally, links to Emre’s AR Analyzed Facebook Fan Page.
+Accordingly, this website has a blog, with videos of Ayn Rand’s speeches, a raw data section, which organizes almost all facts from AR’s fiction; a sample essays and reference guides section, where you can read excerpts of what Emre has written so far; a select bibliography page that directs people to secondary resources on Rand’s fiction-and-nonfiction; a book proposals section, which synopsizes Emre’s books, outlines his marketing plan, and contrasts his works with the competition.
+(So, interested publishers can consider why Emre’s books should be traditionally published).
+Additionally, this website has a CV page, outlining Emre’s professional qualifications, a Scholars table, that lists the information of 229 Ayn Rand scholars—with links to their books,articles, speeches, dissertations, and abstracts—and more.

 Why You Should Buy, Read, & Study Emre’s Reference Guides & Essay Books